Fenner Brockway: After the Second World War

-In 1951, he was one of the four founders of the charity War on Want, which fights global poverty.
+In 1951, Brockway was one of the four founders of the charity War on Want, which fights global poverty.
 He helped establish the Congress of Peoples Against Imperialism (est. 1945), an organisation he continued to work with throughout the 1950s.
 His activities there included protesting against the response of the government to the Mau Mau Uprising in the British Kenya Colony.
 In this area, he was a part of the larger Movement for Colonial Freedom.
 From the late 1950s he regularly proposed legislation in Parliament to ban racial discrimination, only to be defeated each time.
 He strongly opposed the use or possession of nuclear weapons by any nation and was a founding member of the Campaign for Nuclear Disarmament.

 On 18 July 1961, Brockway was chosen by Speaker Harry Hylton-Foster to ask the first question at the very first Prime Minister's Questions in the current format.

 Brockway was a prominent member of the British Humanist Association and South Place Ethical Society where he became an Appointed Lecturer during the 1960s.
 He gave the 1986 Conway Memorial Lecture on 21 May 1986.
 The Lecture was titled M D Conway: His Life and Message For Today and was chaired by Michael Foot.
 The Brockway Room at Conway Hall in London is named after him.

+On 30 January 1972, during what became known as Bloody Sunday, Brockway was speaking at an anti-internment rally in Derry city when shots fired by the British Army forced other speakers to help remove the elderly peer from the platform.
+Brockway, who was "angry, disappointed and let down", called the march the "most peaceful and serious demonstration that I saw in my life".

+Former KGB officer Oleg Gordievsky, who defected to the UK in 1985, alleged that Brockway had been a "confidential contact" of the KGB and had "accepted a great deal of hospitality from Soviet intelligence".

 House of Lords

-He narrowly lost his seat in the House of Commons at the 1964 election, despite the national swing to Labour at that election, as he was portrayed by his opponents as being the principal cause of immigrants from the West Indies settling in Slough.
-He subsequently was created a life peer on 17 December 1964 taking the title Baron Brockway, of Eton and of Slough in the County of Buckingham, and took a seat in the House of Lords.
+Brockway narrowly lost his seat in the House of Commons at the 1964 election, despite the national swing to Labour at that election, as he was portrayed by his opponents as being the principal cause of immigrants from the West Indies settling in Slough.
+He subsequently was created a life peer on 17 December 1964, taking the title Baron Brockway, of Eton and of Slough in the County of Buckingham, and took a seat in the House of Lords.